 Welcome Makers!
 This is your resource center to guide you through the many details of exhibiting at Maker Faire.
-We update the toolkit on a regular basis.
+This toolkit is occasionally updated*.
 If you can’t find the information you need, please check back or send us an email.

-Getting Started The Maker Toolkit is designed to help you navigate the logistics of Saskatoon Mini Maker Faire, and most importantly, to help make your involvement in Saskatoon Mini Maker Faire a positive, memorable event.
-Together we can make Saskatoon Mini Maker Faire a truly unique, educational, safe, and extraordinary experience for all by adhering to the rules and regulations outlined in this manual.
+Getting Started The Maker Toolkit is designed to help you navigate the logistics of Maker Faire Saskatoon, and most importantly, to help make your involvement in Maker Faire Saskatoon a positive, memorable event.
+Together we can make Maker Faire Saskatoon a truly unique, educational, safe, and extraordinary experience for all by adhering to the rules and regulations outlined in this manual.

 Maker Faire is not designed like any standard trade show or conference — it is a fun, interactive maze of demonstrations, exhibits, workshops, and displays.
 We have tried to keep it environmentally friendly and simple in design.
 Imagine the historical state fairs where everyone arrives with their wares and sets up their exhibit!
 We have a few different kinds of exhibit areas to accommodate the diversity of projects, and we encourage Makers to create their own look and feel!

-Outdoor Exhibit Area: If you require an outdoor space, your exhibit will be located at the back of the Hall C, beside the loading zone.
-The outside space reserved for Makers is entirely pavement.
+Outdoor Exhibit Area: If you require an outdoor space, your exhibit will be located to the west of the Hall D. The outside space reserved for Makers is entirely pavement.
 All of these spaces will have access to power if you have advised us in advance that you need it.
 Most of the area is sunny.
 If you bring a tent or other structures be prepare to secure them with weights.
-(Tents may be available for rent for minimal fees).
+(Tents may be available for rent.)

-Indoor Exhibit Area: The majority of Maker exhibits will be located in Prairieland Park, Hall C. The spaces are subdivided into 10×10 or 10×20 areas unless you have stipulated that you need a larger area and/or you will design your space with an association or a group of Makers.
+Indoor Exhibit Area: The majority of Maker exhibits will be located inside Hall D of Prairieland Park.
+The spaces are subdivided into 10×10 or 10×20 areas unless you have stipulated that you need a larger area and/or you will design your space with an association or a group of Makers.

 All booth elements, including signage, may not exceed 8 feet in height unless approved in advance.
 (You may be asked to take down any signage exceeding the limit if not previously approved.)